 To introduce you to some of them and for the pleasure of your eyes, here are some examples at sea, on land and in the air, that I have illustrated with photos: they were all taken in Djibouti by Josiane and Bernard Lips, university professors, passionate about speleology and diving, and specialists in Djibouti fish.

 Djibouti has 370 kilometres of coastline and several hundred species of fish populate its territorial waters.
 Whether you are a scuba diver or a fan of PMT (fins, mask, snorkel), you don't know where to look!

 To all credit, the imposing whale shark comes to take its winter quarters between November and January, in the waters of the Gulf of Tadjourah.
 This fish, measuring between 4 and 10 metres long on average, finds there plankton, krill and small fish which it feeds on at a rate of one tonne per day!

-Totally harmless to humans, and moving slowly sometimes close to the surface, it is easy to move with him, for this mask and snorkels are sufficient.
-To discover it, remember to book during the season!
-We propose you circuits including its discovery: the Beaches and Campsites circuitfor example !
+Totally harmless to humans, and moving slowly sometimes near the surface, it is easy to evolve with it, for that mask and snorkel are sufficient.
+To discover it, think of booking during the season!
+We propose you tours including its discovery: the Beaches and Campsites circuitfor example !

-Still poorly known, the whale shark is a threatened species due in part to the fishing it is subjected to in some parts of the world, and to trauma caused by engine propellers.
-Boats and swimmers must keep their distance to avoid injuring or disturbing it.
+Still little known, the whale shark is an endangered species, partly due to fishing in some parts of the world, and partly due to trauma caused by motor propellers.
+Boats and swimmers must keep their distance to avoid injuring or disturbing them.

 Rich marine fauna between corals, clown possoins, turtles and dolphins ...